Special additional personal income tax deductions

 Q: How much can be deducted if I have a child under the age of three?

-A: The deduction standard if you have children under the age of three is 24,000 yuan ($3,300) per child, per year, or 2,000 yuan per month.
+A: If you have children under age three, the deduction standard is 24,000 yuan ($3,300) per child per year, or 2,000 yuan per month.
+Parents may choose either a full deduction for one parent or a 50/50 split between both parents.

 Q: If my child was born abroad, can I still claim the deduction?